na-na-hi/renget/archive/ChrPrompt.md

 >**Kiyo:** Octillery.
 Doesn't matter how.
 >**Cassie:** It used to be a good Pecha Milkshake, but Kiyo made Octillery dumplings once...
 Now I'm not sure!
 >**Clara:** Leppa berries 100%.
 Not so much for the taste (I practically eat anything), but because they're the only things that keep me up some days, & if what Smoke told me about the existance of gods is somewhat true, then these berries may as well be proof of their existance
+>**Beast:** Before coming to the guild I would deviate from my frugality and purchase *Fromage aux Feuille Précieuse* for myself, which I still believe is best enjoyed by itself.

 Everyone: as Phanpy’s team may have mentioned, Wigglytuff’s Guild offers “[exclusive items](https://bulbapedia.bulbagarden.net/wiki/Exclusive_item)” that are designed for specific Pokemon families (note that an item assigned to one species actually gives its benefit to every member of its evolutionary line).
 Assuming your species has an item available, which one would you most like to obtain?
 >**Booker**: I heard of one for a Ribombee, but it isn’t on that list... it’s called a Pollen Bow.
 Apparently it gives you good luck, and you’ll find more Kecleon shops in dungeons if you wear it.
 I’m not sure if that really works, but it sounds interesting.
 Also, I heard a description of how it looks, and it sounds really cute.
 I-I’m not sure I’d actually wear it, though.
 Especially not in public...
 Sneasel wouldn’t be able to stop teasing me.